Uolary/Asana-Link-Copier/README.md

 ## Installation

-Since this extension is not yet available on the Chrome Web Store, you can install it manually using Developer Mode in Chrome.
+You can find this extension in [Chrome Web Store](https://chromewebstore.google.com/detail/asana-link-copier/ndnlbajcijcampoioioalcmfehdlbkjn) or install it manually using developer mode in Chrome.
 Follow these steps:

 1. **Clone or Download the Repository:** Clone [this repository](https://github.com/Uolary/Asana-Link-Copier) to your local machine, or download it as a ZIP and extract it to a folder.